thomaslundgaard/superfast-lse/README.md

 # Superfast Line Spectral Estimation
 Implements the superfast method for line spectral estimation [1].
-If you use this code for academic purposes, please cite this work.
+If you use this code, please cite this work.

-[1] T. L. Hansen, B. H. Fleury and B. D. Rao - "Superfast Line Spectral Estimation", submitted to IEEE Transactions on Signal Processing, 2018, [preprint available on arXiv](https://arxiv.org/abs/1705.06073).
+[1] T. L. Hansen, B. H. Fleury and B. D. Rao - "Superfast Line Spectral Estimation", *IEEE Transactions on Signal Processing*, vol. 66, pp. 2511-2526, May 2018, [preprint available on arXiv](https://arxiv.org/abs/1705.06073).

 Abstract: